Could Jackfruit help with the hunger problem in the world?

 Could Jackfruit be an alternative crop?

 The Jackfruit likes warm temperatures and is drought resistant.
 For farmers who will have to change their crops due to a rise in temperature, this tree could be a perfect alternative to more traditional crops.
-You can find a canned version of this fruit but specialty markets like Whole Foods or Sprout Farmers Markets will be more likely to have the fresh fruit.
+You can find a canned version of this fruit, but specialty markets like Whole Foods or Sprouts Farmers Market will be more likely to have the fresh fruit.

 Source: Wikipedia and Food Revolution Network

 Sadly such a big part of the Amazon Rainforest was lost these past few years.
 Huge wildfires and cutting to make agricultural land.
 Perhaps you like to read this post on the importance of taking care of the Amazon.